MAPF-HD: Multi-Agent Path Finding in High-Density Environments: Multi-Agent Path Finding Problem in High-Density Environments

 \subsection{Solution and Objective}

 A solution to MAPF-HD is a set of collision-free paths $\{\pi_1, \ldots, \pi_{m+n} \}$ ensuring that all target agents reach their goals at a certain time step $T$.
-None of the obstructing agents have set goals, and they are freely positioned.
+None of the obstructing agents have goals, and they are freely positioned.
 Formally, the problem assigns a path $\pi_i = [\pi_i[0], \pi_i[1], \ldots, \pi_i[T]]$ to each agent, which must satisfy the following:

-The objective is to minimize makespan $T$, which is defined as the total number of time steps required for all the target agents to reach their goals.
-In addition to makespan, classical MAPF often use sum-of-costs~\cite{stern2019}, which is the sum of time steps required by each agent to reach its goal.
-In real-world applications such as warehouses and valet parking, the emphasis is on the speed of the target agents in reaching their goals, rather than on the total movement effort of all the agents.
-Makespan captures this operational bottleneck, whereas sum-of-costs would be distorted by the large number of obstructing agents that do not have goals.
+The objective is to minimize makespan $T$, which is defined as the total number of time steps required for all target agents to reach their goals.
+In addition to makespan, classical MAPF often uses sum-of-costs~\cite{stern2019}, which is the sum of time steps required by each agent to reach its goal.
+In real-world applications such as warehouses and valet parking, the emphasis is on the speed of the target agents in reaching their goals, rather than on the total movement effort of all agents.
+Makespan captures this operational bottleneck, whereas sum-of-costs would be distorted by the large number of obstructing agents without goals.